7 The role of simulation in modern statistics

 \[\sim\]

-Exercise 7.16 Modify the functions we used to compute the sample sizes for the Pearson correlation test to instead compute sample sizes for the Spearman correlation tests.
+Exercise 7.8 Modify the functions we used to compute the sample sizes for the Pearson correlation test to instead compute sample sizes for the Spearman correlation tests.
 For bivariate normal data, are the required sample sizes lower or higher than those of the Pearson correlation test?

 (Click here to go to the solution.)

-Exercise 7.17 In Section 7.3.4 we had a look at some confidence intervals for proportions, and saw how ssize.propCI can be used to compute sample sizes for such intervals using asymptotic approximations.
+Exercise 7.9 In Section 3.5.1 we had a look at some confidence intervals for proportions, and saw how ssize.propCI can be used to compute sample sizes for such intervals using asymptotic approximations.
 Write a function to compute the exact sample size needed for the Clopper-Pearson interval to achieve a desired expected (average) width.
 Compare your results to those from the asymptotic approximations.
 Are the approximations good enough to be useful?

 (Click here to go to the solution.)

-7.7 Bootstrapping
+7.4 Bootstrapping

-The bootstrap can be used formany things, most notably for constructing confidence intervals and running hypothesis tests.
+The bootstrap can be used for many things, most notably for constructing confidence intervals and running hypothesis tests.
 These tend to perform better than traditional parametric methods, such as the old-school t-test and its associated confidence interval, when the distributional assumptions of the parametric methods aren’t met.

-Confidence intervals and hypothesis tests are always based on a statistic, i.e. a quantity that we compute from the samples.
+Confidence intervals and hypothesis tests are always based on a statistic, i.e., a quantity that we compute from the samples.
 The statistic could be the sample mean, a proportion, the Pearson correlation coefficient, or something else.
 In traditional parametric methods, we start by assuming that our data follows some distribution.
 For different reasons, including mathematical tractability, a common assumption is that the data is normally distributed.
 Under that assumption, we can then derive the distribution of the statistic that we are interested in analytically, like Gosset did for the t-test.
 That distribution can then be used to compute confidence intervals and p-values.

-When using a bootstrap method, we follow the same steps, but use the observed data and simulation instead.
-Rather than making assumptions about the distribution54, we use the empirical distribution of the data.
+When using a bootstrap method, we follow the same steps, but we use the observed data and simulation instead.
+Rather than making assumptions about the distribution51, we use the empirical distribution of the data.
 Instead of analytically deriving a formula that describes the statistic’s distribution, we find a good approximation of the distribution of the statistic by using simulation.
 We can then use that distribution to obtain confidence intervals and p-values, just as in the parametric case.

 The simulation step is important.
 We use a process known as resampling, where we repeatedly draw new observations with replacement from the original sample.
 We draw \(B\) samples this way, each with the same size \(n\) as the original sample.
-Each randomly drawn sample - called a bootstrap sample - will include different observations.
+Each randomly drawn sample – called a bootstrap sample – will include different observations.
 Some observations from the original sample may appear more than once in a specific bootstrap sample, and some not at all.
 For each bootstrap sample, we compute the statistic in which we are interested.
 This gives us \(B\) observations of this statistic, which together form what is called the bootstrap distribution of the statistic.
-I recommend using \(B=9,999\) or greater, but we’ll use smaller \(B\) in some examples, to speed up the computations.
+I recommend using \(B=9,999\) or greater, but we’ll use smaller \(B\) in some examples to speed up the computations.

-7.7.1 A general approach
+7.4.1 A general approach

 The Pearson correlation test is known to be sensitive to deviations from normality.
 We can construct a more robust version of it using the bootstrap.
 To illustrate the procedure, we will use the sleep_total and brainwt variables from the msleep data.
 Here is the result from the traditional parametric Pearson correlation test: